simduchaine/nancy-bilodeau-website/data_en/shop/priime.md

 [Click here, and select "Canada OTG"](https://shop.ariix.com/OnlineServices/shopNg/index?listType=C&sponsorId=7098258).

-_Contact me before order to here about how you can save 15%._
+_Contact me before ordering to here about how you can save 15%._